restfb/restfb/README.md

 // Note that many of the examples below will not work unless you supply an access token!

 FacebookClient publicOnlyFacebookClient = new DefaultFacebookClient();

+// Get added security by using your app secret:

+FacebookClient facebookClient = new DefaultFacebookClient(MY_ACCESS_TOKEN, MY_APP_SECRET);
 ```

 #### Fetching Single Objects